Innovativus is conceived, founded and directed by social entrepreneur Karim Ajania.

 He is also the Co-Founder, together with Noble Peace Prize Recipient Desmond Tutu, and the Editor-in-Chief of the African Peace Journal which is headquartered in Geneva, Switzerland.
 African Peace Journal is currently working on a series on the plight of African land and boat refugees with the United Nations High Commission for Refugees (UNHCR) in Geneva.

-Together with Founder and Director, Prince Jayasinhji Jhala, Karim is Director of The Halvad Revitalization Initiative, which works to reinvigorate a 15th Century citadel in Gujarat, India.
+Together with Founder and Director, His Royal Highness the Maharajah Jayasinhji Jhala of Halvad, Karim is Director of The Halvad Revitalization Initiative, which works to reinvigorate a 15th Century citadel in Gujarat, India, making it a global hub for the Arts and the Humanities, including indigenous storytelling, classical dance, craft artisanship, and scholarship of Pali and Sanskrit.

-Karim is a rather reluctant founder and member of The Bored of The British Toast Rack Society.
+Karim is the reluctant founder and Chairman of The Bored of The British Toast Rack Society.

 In the great British tradition Karim is also a keen and avid colonizer.
 Karim oversees a colony of authors and scholars as Editor of the Café Philosophie, a colony of artists and artisans as Editor of Salon de Refusé, and a colony of inventors and engineers as Editor of Frugalis Creativus (‘frugality and creativity’ from Latin) which includes patented education technology applications.